garrettheaver/companieshouse/README.md

 The project is structured into two modules

 1. Data - Parses raw strings which are in Companies House format
-2. Files - For reading Companies House files streams
+2. Files - For reading Companies House file streams

 ## File Types
 At present the project supports two types of Companies House file